- Step 1. Choosing the right type of impact wrench

 Check the battery for any leaks and cords for any damages.

-When operating an impact wrench, wear safety goggles, tie your hair back and secure it with a cap, don’t wear loose clothing, and wear hearing protection.
+When operating an impact wrench, wear safety goggles, tie your hair back ladies and secure the end, don’t wear loose clothing, and wear hearing protection.

 Step 5.
 Attaching the socket